deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 The kettle clicked off and he stood to pour the coffee.

-"I know, I know…" Rylee conceded.
+"I know, I know..."
+Rylee conceded.
 "I just like to bitch about it, you know?
 I'd rather be flying."

 "You know, you *are* allowed to enjoy other things besides flying."
 Powell told her.